mobarski/morty/README.md

 ```
 Active:
-- array notation
 - { ... } ( -- len addr ) push array length on the stack
-- more intuitive for ( lo hi incr )
 - forward-declarations or other technique for top-down programming
 - debug stacks depth
 - check stacks overflows